Sonar-Benchmarks/git-recursive-submodule/README.md

 |- submodule ibm-tf-training (in root)
 |- submodule terraform-aws-secure-baseline (in root)
 |- submodule terragoat (in root)
-|- ExampleSecrets.java (a file containing some secrets)
+|- example-secrets.properties (a file containing some secrets)
 ```

 Initialize the submodules: